zy-nix/cr3do/README.md

 - 👋 Hi, I’m @cr3do
-- 👀 I’m interested in python, web development and ethical hacking
+- 👀 I’m interested in competetive programming

 <!---